cognitedata/inso-bootstrap-cli/README.md

 src:001:sap:db:state
 ```

-This allows you to give access to, for example, all sources, or to a specific source, like src:001, while forcing data to always be written into data sets.
+This allows you to give access to, for example, all sources, or to a specific source, like src:001, while forcing data to always be written into datasets.

 ## Bootstrap CLI commands